 As an option for more general applications of the SOSS mode, the entire detector can also be read out.

-SOSS dither patterns
+SOSS dither patterns (or lack thereof)

 The level of spectrophotometric stability and precision required by exoplanet transit spectroscopy can only be achieved if the same pixels are illuminated for the duration of an observation.
 Consequently, SOSS observations are not dithered.